tallus/monomatapa/monomotapa/src/resume.md

 ### Community Service and Artistic Practice

 **IT &amp; Open Source**
-I currently donate some of my time to non-profits as an IT consultant and I am a contributer to, and author of  open source projects.
+I currently donate some of my time to non-profits as an IT consultant.
+I am a contributor to, and author of, open source projects.

 **Code as art** As  well as my more straight forward projects I an currently working on some code based art pieces using the web as technology for conceptual art.
 **Performance**